 7. Any medical conditions your child has/any medications they take

-This also includes any danger signs that someone should be made aware of for each of those conditions.
+This includes any warning or danger signs and symptoms for each of those conditions.
 For example, will your sitter know how to identify an asthma attack?
 Be sure you tell them how to recognize it, how to help with the inhaler and when to call 911.

 8. Your child’s health insurance policy number, the subscriber’s name and the address and phone number of the insurance company